Most of the function names in Python can be intuitively connected to the meaning of the function. The NumPy

 import numpy as np temp = [10, 50, 15, 59, 5, 42] temp = np.reshape(temp, (3,2)) print(temp) """ [[10 50] [15 59] [ 5 42]] """

 The data hasn’t changed; the same elements are in the same order.
-They are rearranged in two rows and three columns.
+They are rearranged into two rows and three columns.

 import numpy as np arr = np.arange(10) print(arr.shape) # (10, ) #reshaping this vector arr = np.reshape(arr, (arr.shape, 1)) print(arr.shape) # (10, 1)